David Castillo 1 p.m., April 18

 Bassist Mike Jones went on to play with the Mississippi Mudsharks, Martha's Kitchen, and the Bill Magee Band.
 Gire marketed organic foods, drummer Conway Bowman became a wetlands manager at Lake Hodges and started hosting Fly Fishing the World for the Sportsman Channel, while guitarist Scott Evans played with Frank the Baptist and Miles from Nowhere.

-The band reunited in 2008 and again in August 2009 to play a reunion gig at the Ken Club.
-They still occasionally play a few shows each year.
+The band reunited in 2008 and again in August 2009 to play reunion gigs at the Ken Club.
+They still occasionally play a few shows.